-For copies of the T-2IA NCR Contract contact:

-U.S. Forest Service, Contracting National Interagency Fire Center 3833 S. Development Avenue Boise, Idaho 83705-5354 Phone: (208) 387-5665
+For copies of the T-2IA NCR Contract contact: U.S. Forest Service, Contracting National Interagency Fire Center 3833 S. Development Avenue Boise, Idaho 83705-5354 Phone: (208) 387-5665

-Northern Rockies Geographical Area sponsors multiple National Type 2IA.
-MT DNRC sponsors Type 2IA and 2 call-when-needed contract crews.
-These crews are dispatched after all agency crews have been exhausted.
-Contract crews are required by their contract to meet or exceed the national standards for Type 2IA crews.

-Contract crew cannot be held in the NRGA unless they are on a resources order and in pay status.
-State of Montana contract crews may only be used on Montana or Idaho State fires, federal agencies may enter into incident only EERA's with these crews.
+Northern Rockies Geographic Area sponsors multiple National T2IA crews.
+These call-whenneeded crews are dispatched after all agency crews have been exhausted.
+Contract crews are required by their contract to meet or exceed the national standards for Type 2 IA crews.
+Contract crew cannot be held in the NRGA unless they are on a resource order and in pay status.
+MT DNRC sponsors two exclusive use (EU) Type 2 IA, as well as Type 2 IA and 2 call-whenneeded contract crews.
+State of Montana contract crews may only be used on Montana or Idaho State fires, federal agencies may enter into incident only EERA's with these crews with approval from an AA/INBA.